Kukulkan14/ECE287FINAL/BulletedReport.md

   - 3 Do it never
 - An option screen.
 This is the official start of the game.
 The user is presented with three options.
 If button 1 is pressed, "NOW" will be displayed.
 If button 2 is pressed, "TWO_DAYS" will be displayed.
 If button 3 is pressed, "NEVER" will be displayed.
 When button 4 is pressed, there will be no change to the display.
 ### FIRE
+- The fire travels across the very flammable grass.
+The university has no chance.
+You immediately graduate with a degree in engineering.
+  - You passed!
+A+
 - An ending screen.
 The user will have to flip the reset switch if they want to play again.
 This ending is a win for the user as they pass the exam with an A+.
 ### FOOD
+- You go to make food, but accidentally set the exam on fire!
+What do you do?
+  - 1 Panic!
+  - 2 Stay calm!
+  - 3 Throw the exam in the sink!
+  - 4 Put it out!
 - An option screen.
 The user is presented with four options.
 If buttons 1 or 3 are pressed, "SINK" will be displayed.
 If buttons 2 or 4 are pressed, "PUT_OUT" will be displayed.
 ### GAMER
+- You never took the exam, but became a professional CS2 player with all the free time you had.
+  - You failed the exam, but passed at life.
+F+
 - An ending screen.
 The user will have to flip the reset switch if they want to play again.
 This ending is up to the user for interpretation as they fail the exam but pass at life with an F+.
 ### GIVE_UP
+- You think you made a good effort after almost buring your kitchen down.
+Dr. Jamieson does not agree.
+  - You failed.
+F
 - An ending screen.
 The user will have to flip the reset switch if they want to play again.
 This ending is a lose for the user as they fail the exam with an F.
 ### NEVER
+- You never take the exam.
+  - You failed.
+F
 - An ending screen.
 The user will have to flip the reset switch if they want to play again.
 This ending is a lose for the user as they fail the exam with an F.
 ### NO_FOOD
+- You ignore your hunger and take the exam on an empty stomach.
+As Snickers would put it, you get a little stupid when you're hungry.
+  - You barely pass!
+D-
 - An ending screen.
 The user will have to flip the reset switch if they want to play again.
 This ending is considered a win for the user as they barely pass the exam with a D-.
 ### NO_PRINT
+- You go digital with your exam.
+You get your iPad, but did you charge it?
+  - 1 Of course!
+  - 2 No, I always forget
+  - 3 No, it's dead
+  - 4 It should be charged
 - An option screen.
 The user is presented with four options.
 If buttons 1 or 3 are pressed, "DEAD" will be displayed.
 If buttons 2 or 4 are pressed, "ALIVE" will be displayed.
 ### NOW
 - You decide to be responsible and start the exam.
 As you load the file, you see your printer.
 It has been a while since it's last use.